melvinchia/melvinchia.github.io/README.md

 # hello
 Hello!
 I'm Melvin Chia!

-You can contact me at http://melvin.chia.sg
+You can find me at https://melvin.chia.sg